chpoulter/openems-addons/edge/metadata-ldap/README.md

 You will need a local maven repository containing OpenEMS bundles.
 Use maven-repo to generate one.

+The included patch has to be applied to OpenEMS code, as the edge only has a password field for login.

 ## LDAP example structure

 ```